Luciano Luci

-Luciano Luci (born August 2, 1949 in Campiglia Marittima).
-He is a retired football referee from Italy.
+Luciano Luci (born August 2, 1949 in Campiglia Marittima) is a retired football referee from Italy.
 He has refereed in the Serie A since 1985.
-His first match was played between A.C.
-Milan and S.S.
-Lazio on 12 May.
+His first match was played between AC Milan and SS Lazio on 12 May.
 Since then, he has refereed 105 matches in the Serie A (and 107 in Serie B).
 As an assistant referee he joined UEFA in the later 1980s in 25 international matches.
 He has also refereed one Coppa Italia final.